fasteragile/atlantis/README.md

 tabulating votes on NH B&Bs did not require more real time tabulation.

-I'm a little unfamiliar with building RabbitMQ consumers from scratch, so given unlimited time I'd spend time understanding how to fold the workers and message-processor together and do manual acks when jobs succeed, and subscribe to messages as they are pushed instead of polling.
+I'm a little unfamiliar with building RabbitMQ consumers from scratch, so given unlimited time I'd spend time understanding how to subscribe to messages as they are pushed instead of polling.

 ## Booting it all up